torchbox/wagtail-wordpress-import/docs/prefilters.md

 3. fix_styles_filter.py
 4. bleach_filter.py

-**The above filters run, by default, in the order above before the content is passed into the page model or parsed to stream field blocks.**
+**The above filters run, by default, in the order above before the content is passed into the page model or parsed to StreamField blocks.**

 ## Available filters